 Fluid and electrolyte balance: Nilotinib may cause the levels of electrolytes such as potassium, sodium, magnesium, chloride, and calcium in the blood to change while taking this medication.
 If you experience symptoms of fluid and electrolyte imbalance such as muscle pains or cramps; dry mouth; numb hands, feet, or lips; or racing heartbeat, contact your doctor as soon as possible.
 Your doctor will do blood tests regularly to monitor the levels of these electrolytes in your blood while you are taking this medication.

-People with heart disease such as recent heart attack, congestive heart failure, slow heart rate, or angina should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have heart disease such as recent heart attack, congestive heart failure, slow heart rate, or angina, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Heart rhythm: Nilotinib can cause changes to the normal rhythm of the heart, including an irregular heartbeat called QT prolongation.
 QT prolongation is a serious life-threatening condition that can cause fainting, seizures, and sudden death.
 If you are at risk for heart rhythm problems (e.g., people with heart failure, angina, low potassium or magnesium levels), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Infection: As well as killing cancer cells, nilotinib can reduce the number of cells that fight infection in the body (white blood cells).
 If possible, avoid contact with people with contagious infections.